 Humulene has the chemical formula C₁₅H₂₄.
 Its atoms are arranged in an eleven-membered ring, and the molecule is an isomer of beta-caryophyllene.

-This means that the two terpenes have the same formula but a different structure and, therefore, different properties.
+This means the two terpenes have the same formula but a different structure and, therefore, different properties.
 For this reason, humulene is also sometimes known as alpha-caryophyllene.

 People usually describe humulene’s aroma as woody and earthy with hints of spice.